 Skip to content

 Qualification is one of the most important stages of the sales process.
-That’s why it’s vital to ask prospects the right sales qualification questions.
+But what is it, and what sales qualification questions should you ask?

-Bradley Davies, former SDR and Account Executive at Cognism, defined sales qualification as:
+Bradley Davies, former sales rep and Account Executive at Cognism, defined sales qualification as:

 “The process of evaluating whether a prospect is a good fit for your product or service.”